cockroachdb/docs/v2.1/architecture/transaction-layer.md

 However, `client.Txn` is actually just a wrapper around `TxnCoordSender`, which plays a crucial role in our code base by:

 - Dealing with transactions' state.
 After a transaction is started, `TxnCoordSender` starts asynchronously sending heartbeat messages to that transaction's Transaction Record, which signals that it should be kept alive.
-If the `TxnCoordSender`'s heartbeating stops, the Transaction Record is moved to the `ABORTED` status.
+If the `TxnCoordSender`'s heartbeating stops, the transaction record is moved to the `ABORTED` status.
 - Tracking each written key or key range over the course of the transaction.
-- Clearing the accumulated Write Intent for the transaction when it's committed or aborted.
-All requests being performed as part of a transaction have to go through the same `TxnCoordSender` to account for all of its Write Intents, which optimizes the cleanup process.
+- Clearing the accumulated write intent for the transaction when it's committed or aborted.
+All requests being performed as part of a transaction have to go through the same `TxnCoordSender` to account for all of its write intents, which optimizes the cleanup process.

-After setting up this bookkeeping, the request is passed to the `DistSender` in the Distribution Layer.
+After setting up this bookkeeping, the request is passed to the `DistSender` in the distribution layer.

-### Transaction Records
+### Transaction records

-When a transaction starts, `TxnCoordSender` writes a Transaction Record to the range containing the first key modified in the transaction.
-As mentioned above, the Transaction Record provides the system with a source of truth about the status of a transaction.
+When a transaction starts, `TxnCoordSender` writes a transaction record to the range containing the first key modified in the transaction.
+As mentioned above, the transaction record provides the system with a source of truth about the status of a transaction.

-The Transaction Record expresses one of the following dispositions of a transaction:
+The transaction record expresses one of the following dispositions of a transaction:

-- `PENDING`: The initial status of all values, indicating that the Write Intent's transaction is still in progress.
+- `PENDING`: The initial status of all values, indicating that the write intent's transaction is still in progress.
 - `COMMITTED`: Once a transaction has completed, this status indicates that the value can be read.
 - `ABORTED`: If a transaction fails or is aborted by the client, it's moved into this state.

-The Transaction Record for a committed transaction remains until all its Write Intents are converted to MVCC values.
-For an aborted transaction, the Transaction Record can be deleted at any time, which also means that CockroachDB treats missing Transaction Records as if they belong to aborted transactions.
+The transaction record for a committed transaction remains until all its write intents are converted to MVCC values.
+For an aborted transaction, the transaction record can be deleted at any time, which also means that CockroachDB treats missing transaction records as if they belong to aborted transactions.

-### Write Intents
+### Write intents

-Values in CockroachDB are not directly written to the storage layer; instead everything is written in a provisional state known as a "Write Intent."
-These are essentially multi-version concurrency control values (also known as MVCC, which is explained in greater depth in the Storage Layer) with an additional value added to them which identifies the Transaction Record to which the value belongs.
+Values in CockroachDB are not directly written to the storage layer; instead everything is written in a provisional state known as a "write intent."
+These are essentially multi-version concurrency control values (also known as MVCC, which is explained in greater depth in the storage layer) with an additional value added to them which identifies the transaction record to which the value belongs.

-Whenever an operation encounters a Write Intent (instead of an MVCC value), it looks up the status of the Transaction Record to understand how it should treat the Write Intent value.
+Whenever an operation encounters a write intent (instead of an MVCC value), it looks up the status of the transaction record to understand how it should treat the write intent value.

-#### Resolving Write Intent
+#### Resolving write intent

-Whenever an operation encounters a Write Intent for a key, it attempts to "resolve" it, the result of which depends on the Write Intent's Transaction Record:
+Whenever an operation encounters a write intent for a key, it attempts to "resolve" it, the result of which depends on the write intent's transaction record:

-- `COMMITTED`: The operation reads the Write Intent and converts it to an MVCC value by removing the Write Intent's pointer to the Transaction Record.
+- `COMMITTED`: The operation reads the write intent and converts it to an MVCC value by removing the write intent's pointer to the transaction record.
-- `ABORTED`: The Write Intent is ignored and deleted.
+- `ABORTED`: The write intent is ignored and deleted.
 - `PENDING`: This signals there is a [transaction conflict](#transaction-conflicts), which must be resolved.

-### Isolation Levels
+### Isolation levels

 Isolation is an element of [ACID transactions](https://en.wikipedia.org/wiki/ACID), which determines how concurrency is controlled, and ultimately guarantees consistency.

 CockroachDB efficiently supports the strongest ANSI transaction isolation level: `SERIALIZABLE`.
-All other ANSI transaction isolaton levels (e.g., `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
+All other ANSI transaction isolation levels (e.g., `READ UNCOMMITTED`, `READ COMMITTED`, and `REPEATABLE READ`) are automatically upgraded to `SERIALIZABLE`.
 Weaker isolation levels have historically been used to maximize transaction throughput.
 However, [recent research](http://www.bailis.org/papers/acidrain-sigmod2017.pdf) has demonstrated that the use of weak isolation levels results in substantial vulnerability to concurrency-based attacks.
 CockroachDB continues to support an additional non-ANSI isolation level, `SNAPSHOT`, although it is deprecated.
 Clients can explicitly set a transaction's isolation when starting the transaction:

-- **Serializable Snapshot Isolation** _(Serializable)_ transactions are CockroachDB's default (equivalent to ANSI SQL's `SERIALIZABLE` isolation level, which is the highest of the four standard levels).
+- **Serializable snapshot isolation** _(Serializable)_ transactions are CockroachDB's default (equivalent to ANSI SQL's `SERIALIZABLE` isolation level, which is the highest of the four standard levels).
 This isolation level does not allow any anomalies in your data, and is enforced by requiring the client to retry transactions if serializability violations are possible.

-- **Snapshot Isolation** _(Snapshot)_ transactions trade correctness in order to avoid retries when serializability violations are possible.
+- **Snapshot isolation** _(Snapshot)_ transactions trade correctness in order to avoid retries when serializability violations are possible.
 This is achieved by always reading at an initial transaction timestamp, but allowing the transaction's commit timestamp to be pushed forward in the event of [transaction conflicts](#transaction-conflicts).
 Snapshot isolation cannot prevent an anomaly known as [write skew](https://en.wikipedia.org/wiki/Snapshot_isolation).

-### Transaction Conflicts
+### Transaction conflicts

 CockroachDB's transactions allow the following types of conflicts that involve running into an intent:

-- **Write/Write**, where two `PENDING` transactions create Write Intents for the same key.
+- **Write/write**, where two `PENDING` transactions create write intents for the same key.
-- **Write/Read**, when a read encounters an existing Write Intent with a timestamp less than its own.
+- **Write/read**, when a read encounters an existing write intent with a timestamp less than its own.

-To make this simpler to understand, we'll call the first transaction `TxnA` and the transaction that encounters its Write Intents `TxnB`.
+To make this simpler to understand, we'll call the first transaction `TxnA` and the transaction that encounters its write intents `TxnB`.

 CockroachDB proceeds through the following steps until one of the transactions is aborted, has its timestamp pushed, or enters the `TxnWaitQueue`.

-1. If the transaction has an explicit priority set (i.e., `HIGH`, or `LOW`), the transaction with the lower priority is aborted (in the writer/write case) or has its timestamp pushed (in the write/read case).
+1. If the transaction has an explicit priority set (i.e., `HIGH` or `LOW`), the transaction with the lower priority is aborted (in the write/write case) or has its timestamp pushed (in the write/read case).

 2. `TxnB` tries to push `TxnA`'s timestamp forward.